Friday, January 3, 2025

 Alicia replied with a nod, "Got it."

-"Cool!
+"Tight," said Party Girl.
+"Alright, peace out.
 I'm going to go pick up some X."

-"Making omelettes?" asked Alicia.
+"Making omelets?" asked Alicia.

 By the time Alicia decided on a first question, her partner was halfway down the corridor, still tapping away on her phone's keypad.
-Alicia marched past the locker rooms and rounded the corner, heading for the NVIP parking lot.
-As she approached the star dressing rooms and the trainer's room, her eyes were drawn to that blind corner just where she had been attacked.
+Alicia marched past the locker rooms in the direction of the NVIP parking lot.
+As she approached the star dressing rooms and the trainer's room, her eyes were drawn to that blind corner where she had been attacked.
 Less than 10 feet separated her from the alcove where Black Violet had been hiding.
 She wouldn't try another ambush in the exact same place as before, would she?
-Alicia held her breath and tiptoed a half-step closer.
-Then another inch.
-Slowly, one degree at a time, Alicia angled an ear to the corner and leaned closer, straining to hear anything over the sound of her own heart pounding.

 "The Goon!" called Party Girl from behind her.

-Party Girl shed her shiny, pink backpack and unzipped it, allowing Alicia to briefly glimpse the scroll and parchment of the Queen's Decree.
-Digging deeper inside, Party Girl withdrew a glossy black and white box plastered with the LorumPhone branding surrounding a sleek, hot pink mobile phone.
-"It took like an hour of talking to customer support.
-It sounded really frustrating for my assistant, but eventually she and the maids figured out how to activate it," said Party Girl, extending the box toward Alicia.
+Party Girl shed her shiny, pink leather backpack and unzipped it, allowing Alicia to briefly glimpse the scroll and parchment of the Queen's Decree.
+The mogul reached inside and withdrew a glossy black and white box plastered with the LorumPhone branding surrounding a sleek, hot pink mobile phone.

-With a nod, Alicia scanned the area again.
+With a nod, Alicia examined the corridor and alcove again.
 Nothing.
-They would have seen Black Violet if she ran, anyway.
+They would have seen Black Violet if she ran or at least heard her.
 And the heavy, brown metal door in the alcove would've made some kind of sound if she escaped into the maintenance hallway.
+Alicia couldn't shake a familiar feeling as she took a few reluctant steps closer towards the abandoned alcove.
+Slowly, her eyes climbed up the wall and to the ceiling.
+Something looked different.

-Shuffling her feet, Alicia turned and looked down the other end of the crawlspace, but darkness swallowed all visibility beyond a few feet.
+Shuffling carefully on the trashcan lid, Alicia turned and looked down the other end of the crawlspace, but darkness swallowed all visibility beyond a few feet.
 She raised the phone.
-Once again, the tunnel ran about 20 feet with a hard left turn at the end.
-Slowly, something inky and tangled slid into view around that corner at the end of the claustrophobic path.
-Sickly, jaundiced skin, eyes like craters of shadow peering from behind a greasy, tangled canopy of hair.
-Black Violet stared back at her, face contorted in an obscene grin.
+Once again, the catwalk ran about 10 feet with a hard left turn at the end.
+Slowly, something inky and tangled slid into view around the corner at the end of the claustrophobic path.
+Sickly, jaundiced skin, eyes like craters of shadow peering from behind a greasy, matted canopy of hair.
+Black Violet stared back, her face contorted in an obscene grin.
 Alicia didn't know how long they watched each other in silence before Black Violet slipped back into the shadows and was gone.
-Alicia flipped the phone shut and hopped down from her perch.
-"She's up there.
-I think now we know how she gets around without anyone seeing her."

-Alicia did have one piece of good news to share, "Oh!
+Alicia did have one piece of good news to share.
+"Oh!
 I came up with a name for our team I think you're going to like!"
-Party Girl stared back in silence.
-She didn't seem relieved.

 No comments: